 This project works with the Byzantine Chronicle of Theophanes “the Confessor,” the early ninth-century completion of the Chronography of George the Synkellos.

-We are rolling out a series of posts on this project:
+We continue to produce a series of posts on this project:

 (1) Can We Map Space and Place in Historical Narratives?